Anisha-kk/Research-Knowledge-Explorer/README.md

      4. Top-K relevant chunks are retrieved
      5. Context is built using retrieved chunks
      6. Context is passed to the LLM with prompt
-        - If the query contains the term "summarize", it is explicitly added to the prompt
      7. LLM generates and returns the response
    - Upload Mode:
      1. User uploads a PDF file
      2. File is extracted, chunked, embedded, and stored in a separate FAISS vector store